pneha04/House-Prices-Advanced-Regression-Techniques/README.md

 # House-Prices-Advanced-Regression-Techniques
-Predict final house prices using advanced regression algorithms like Random Forest and Gradient Boosting.
+Th aim of this project is to predict final price of the house using Random Forest and Gradient Boosting Algorithm.
+•	EDA (Exploratory Data Analysis) and feature engineering on 79 explanatory features describing almost every aspect of the house.
+•	Uni-variate, Bi-variate and Multi-variate visualizations